gbif/data-blog/.history/content/post/2026-01-21-rule-based-annotations/index.en_20260126133753.md

 Kept: ██████████████████████████████
 ```

-### How clean_download() Works

-1. **Fetches rules** from the GBIF API for taxon keys in your data
-2. **Applies spatial filters** using polygon geometries from annotation rules
-3. **Evaluates additional criteria** like basisOfRecord and datasetKey if specified
-4. **Returns cleaned data** with suspicious records removed or flagged

 ## Next Steps and Integration into GBIF.org

 Currently, rules are only available through the [labs.gbif.org/annotations](https://labs.gbif.org/annotations/#/) interface and the R package `gbifrules`.
-Rules **do not** appear on or get used on the main **GBIF.org** site or appear on maps or filter occurrences in downloads.
+Rules **do not** appear on or get used on the main GBIF.org site or appear on maps or filter occurrences in downloads.
 It is anticipated that if the tool becomes popular and widely used, that rules will be integrated into the main GBIF.org systems in the future.